 Careers and employability

-With its focus on problem solving and practical economic analysis, our degree offers maximum flexibility in the job market.
-You can realise your potential in a much broader range of careers than with a more traditional economics degree.
+Our focus on problem-solving and practical economic analysis extends your career scope further still, opening doors to a much broader range of opportunities than with a more traditional economics degree.

 Key Information Sets